2164 The Enablement Requirement [R-11.2013]

 - (A) In Enzo Biochem, Inc. v.
 Calgene, Inc., 188 F.3d 1362, 52 USPQ2d 1129 (Fed.
 Cir.
 1999), the court held that claims in two patents directed to genetic antisense technology (which aims to control gene expression in a particular organism), were invalid because the breadth of enablement was not commensurate in scope with the claims.
 Both specifications disclosed applying antisense technology in regulating three genes in E. coli.
 Despite the limited disclosures, the specifications asserted that the “[t]he practices of this invention are generally applicable with respect to any organism containing genetic material which is capable of being expressed … such as bacteria, yeast, and other cellular organisms.”
 The claims of the patents encompassed application of antisense methodology in a broad range of organisms.
 Ultimately, the court relied on the fact that (1) the amount of direction presented and the number of working examples provided in the specification were very narrow compared to the wide breadth of the claims at issue, (2) antisense gene technology was highly unpredictable, and (3) the amount of experimentation required to adapt the practice of creating antisense DNA from E. coli to other types of cells was quite high, especially in light of the record, which included notable examples of the inventor’s own failures to control the expression of other genes in E. coli and other types of cells.
 Thus, the teachings set forth in the specification provided no more than a “plan” or “invitation” for those of skill in the art to experiment using the technology in other types of cells.

 - (B) In In re Wright, 999 F.2d 1557, 27 USPQ2d 1510 (Fed.
 Cir.
 1993), the 1983 application disclosed a vaccine against the RNA tumor virus known as Prague Avian Sarcoma Virus, a member of the Rous Associated Virus family.
 Using functional language, Wright claimed a vaccine “comprising an immunologically effective amount” of a viral expression product.
-Id., at 1559, 27 USPQ2d at 1511.
+Id. at 1559, 27 USPQ2d at 1511.
 Rejected claims covered all RNA viruses as well as avian RNA viruses.
-The examiner provided a teaching that in 1988, a vaccine for another retrovirus (i.e., AIDS) remained an intractable problem.
+The examiner provided a teaching that in 1988, a vaccine for another retrovirus (i.e., HIV) remained an intractable problem.
 This evidence, along with evidence that the RNA viruses were a diverse and complicated genus, convinced the Federal Circuit that the invention was not enabled for either all retroviruses or even for avian retroviruses.

 - (C) In In re Goodman, 11 F.3d 1046, 29 USPQ2d 2010 (Fed.
 Cir.
 1993), a 1985 application functionally claimed a method of producing protein in plant cells by expressing a foreign gene.
 The court stated: “[n]aturally, the specification must teach those of skill in the art ‘how to make and use the invention as broadly as it is claimed.’”
 Id. at 1050, 29 USPQ2d at 2013.
 Although protein expression in dicotyledonous plant cells was enabled, the claims covered any plant cell.
 The examiner provided evidence that even as late as 1987, use of the claimed method in monocot plant cells was not enabled.
 Id. at 1051, 29 USPQ2d at 2014.